atlassian/react-beautiful-dnd/docs/api/droppable.md

 > For more information on using `innerRef` see our [using `innerRef` guide](/docs/guides/using-inner-ref.md)

 - `provided.placeholder`: This is used to create space in the `<Droppable />` as needed during a drag.
 This space is needed when a user is dragging over a list that is not the home list.
 Please be sure to put the placeholder inside of the component for which you have provided the ref.
 We need to increase the size of the `<Droppable />` itself.
 - `provided.droppableProps (DroppableProps)`: This is an Object that contains properties that need to be applied to a Droppable element.
 It needs to be applied to the same element that you apply `provided.innerRef` to.
-It currently contains a `data` attribute that we use to control some non-visible css.
+It currently contains `data` attributes that we use for styling and lookups.

 ```js
 <Droppable droppableId="droppable-1">